earthlab/earthlab.github.io/_drafts/course-materials/earth-analytics/wk2-get-to-know-r/2016-12-06-R03-vectors-and-subsetting-in-r.md

 length(animals)
 ## [1] 3
 ```
+## Vector data types

-An important feature of a vector, is that all of the elements are the same type of data.
+An important feature of a vector, is that all of the elements are the same data
-The function `class()` indicates the class (the type of element) of an object:
+type.
+The function `class()` shows us the class (the data type) of an object:

 ```r